GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 ```

 There we go, remember, the position coordinates we have to give to the vertex shader
-must be in range [-1.0, 1.0], otherwise we won't be able to see that vertex.
+must be in range [-1.0, 1.0] by the time the vertex shader stage ends, otherwise we will not be able to see that vertex.
 We are
-storing these coordinates that form a triangle here, we're also storing a color for
+storing these coordinates that form a triangle here, we are also storing a color for
 each vertex, since they will be interpolated by our pixel shader.

 If you want you can try to visualize the triangle, take a piece of paper, draw a